Magic

 Jan 25, 2025; Orlando, Florida, USA; Orlando Magic guard Jalen Suggs (4) is fouled by Detroit Pistons guard Marcus Sasser (25) during the second half at Kia Center.
 Mandatory Credit: Mike Watters-Imagn Images

-Magic Look to Bounce Back After Break
+Magic Look To Bounce Back After Break

 The Orlando Magic are an exciting team full of young talent.
 With an average age of 25.4 years, the players on the Magic have brought hope and signs of a new era for Orlando basketball.

-Entering the Season
+Entering Season

 After a stinging defeat in Game 7 in the first round of the playoffs last season, the Magic entered the season with their heads held high following their unexpectedly productive campaign.
 Prior to the season, Mosely spoke on his role in his fourth year as Orlando’s coach.